kibetamos/lets_learn_python/README.md

-# Functionality - behaviours of an object<br>
+## Functionality - Behaviors of an Object

-To model behaviours  python uses functions<br>
+To model behaviors, Python uses functions.

-A function associated with an object becomes a method<br>
+A function associated with an object becomes a method.

-an object is a container that contains the state and methods.'<br>
+An object is a container that contains both state and methods.

-A class has to be designed before creating an object<br>
+Before creating an object, a class has to be designed.

-Objects of a class are called instances of a class<br><br><br>
+Objects of a class are called instances of the class.

+### Key Points:

+- Functions associated with objects are called methods.
+- Methods define the behaviors or actions that objects can perform.
+- Classes provide a blueprint for creating objects with specific behaviors.
+- Objects are instances of a class and have access to its methods.
+- Encapsulation allows bundling data (state) and methods (functionality) within an object.
+- Methods can modify the state of an object.
+- Methods can take arguments and return values.

+In Python, the combination of state (data) and functionality (methods) in objects allows for the modeling of complex systems and the implementation of object-oriented programming concepts.

 #  Example
 class Work:<br><br>